WebexCC-SA/LAB-1309/docs/Excercise4.md

 - Ensure the agent is set to the "Available" state.

-- Using your cell phone, call the number **+1???????**.
+- Using your cell phone, call the same number as in previous excercise.

 - After speaking briefly with the AI agent, you can escalate the call to a live agent by saying, **I want to speak to an agent**.

 - Switch the agent to '**Available**' state on the Webex Contact Center Agent Desktop and accept the call.

-- Observe the AI Assistant summary of your conversation with the agent
+- Observe the AI Assistant summary of your conversation with the agent and all the interactions with the AI agent in the IVR transcripts section.

 ![Nav](./assets/t4s2p2.png){ width="600" }
 ![Nav](./assets/t4s2p3.png){ width="800" }